fuzzylogicxx/fuzzylogic/posts/2020-08-09-signin-form-best-practices-on-webdev.md

 The tips of greatest interest to me were:

 - on using `autocomplete="new-password"` on registration forms and `autocomplete="current-password"` on sign-in forms to tap into browser password suggestion and password manager features;
-- on how best to provide “Show password” functionality; and
+- on how best to provide “Show Password” functionality; and
 - on using `aria-describedby` when providing guidance on password rules.